-- Adopt guidelines, and policies, and application for the Active Transportation Program ATP. - Adopt Active Transportation Program ATP Fund Estimate. - Evaluate, score and rank projects, including forming and facilitating the Project Evaluation Committee. - Recommend and adopt a program of projects, including: - o The statewide component of the Active Transportation Program ATP, - o The small urban and rural component of the Active Transportation Program ATP and, - o The MPO selected portion of the program based on the recommendations of the MPOs. - Ensure that at least 25% of the funds benefit disadvantage communities. - Post recommendations and final adopted list of approved projects on the Commission's website - Allocate funds to projects. - Evaluate and report to the legislature.
+- Adopt guidelines, policies, and application for the ATP. - Adopt ATP Fund Estimate. - Evaluate, score and rank projects, including forming and facilitating the Project Evaluation Committee.

+- Recommend and adopt a program of projects, including: - The statewide component of the ATP, - The small urban and rural component of the ATP and,

+- Ensure that at least 25% of the funds benefit disadvantage communities. - Post recommendations and final adopted list of approved projects on the Commission's website - Allocate funds to projects. - Evaluate and report to the legislature.